Informatievlaanderen/OSLO-SpecificationGenerator/README.md

    :has-one `((Location :via ,(s-url "https://sdg.semic.euAddress.address")
                         :as "Location"))
 :resource-base (s-url "https://sdg.semic.euAddress")
-:on-path "Addresss")
+:on-path "Addresses")
 ```
-For this, you can send a post request with the following body to the path of your project and the ending /Addresss.
+For this, you can send a post request with the following body to the port of your resource that you set in your docker-compose and the ending /Addresses (you add the on-path value here).
 As a header you need to define "Content-Type" as "application/vnd.api+json".
 ```
 {
   "data": {
-    "type": "Addresss",
+    "type": "Addresses",
     "attributes": {
       "name": "An Address",
       "definition": "A Description",